nickvidal/community-growth/README.md

 Traditional Educational Institutions are evolving and incorporating more practical subjects into their curriculum.
 With open source becoming mainstream, we'll likely see more courses and disciplines covering this important topic.
 One example is the [Open Source Technology Management](https://gpsonline.brandeis.edu/index-ostm.html) program from Brandeis University.
 They've partnered with the OSI to launch a specialization in open source, and hopefully this type of program will be adopted by other educational institutions.
 Having these institutions joining as an affiliate would help the CHAOSS project to reach students and professionals who want to learn more about open source and communities.

-### Ambassadors
+*Ambassadors*

 For the Ambassadors Program, the focus would be on inviting individuals to become part of the CHAOSS project.
 These individuals are key to advancing the CHAOSS project within their organizations and eventually turning these into affiliates.
 The CHAOSS Ambassadors Program should provide these individuals with a unique opportunity to learn, experience, and connect with peers from around the world with similar interests.

-## Activities

-### Bootstraping
+### Activities

 * Deploy a CRM if none already exists (this gives the team visibility on who is reaching who and measure progress),
-* Identify our target audience (e.g. Project Partners, Research Groups, Open Source Projects and Organizations, Large Corporations and Open Source Program Offices, Startups, Small and Midsize Businesses, Educational Institutions, Ambassadors, etc).
+* Identify our target public
 * Design onboarding experience for each audience and types of contributions/engagement desired.
-* Start populating potential contacts (by target audience, by demographics, by priority, etc),
+* Start populating potential contacts (by target public, by demographics, by priority, etc),
-* Reach out to these contacts and follow-up (inviting them to the WG meetings is fine, but progress will mostly be made by direct one-to-one conversations),
-* As the number of partners, affiliates, and ambassadors grow, create dedicated pages on the CHAOSS website to formally recognize each,
-* Create a strategy for each marketing/contribution channel (Blog, Newsletter, Podcast, Social Media, Code Repository, etc).
-For example, for the CHAOSS Blog, invite partners, affiliates, and ambassadors for guest posts.
-Also publish guest posts for them.
-This is a great way to reach a new audience to expand our network and also to let them tap into ours.
-* As the community matures, publish CHAOSS material on different formats, languages, and tailored for different audiences.
-Examples: Specification, Documentation, One pagers, Infographics, Checklists, White papers, Scientific Papers and Articles, eBooks, Case studies, Reference Training Programs, User Manuals, Developer Manuals, Handbooks, Annual Reports, etc.

-### Project Partners
-* Each project partner will require a different strategy.

-### Affiliates/Ambassadors Program
 * Reach out to Open Source Projects and Organizations, offering to help them better understand and evolve their communities.
 * Ask for referrals of individuals who would be interested in joining this initiative (both staff and community members).
 * Provide a comprehensive training of CHAOSS metrics and software, and help them generate their first reports, preferably through a web interface (like [cauldron.io](https://cauldron.io/)),